Faversham: Geography

 Faversham is roughly equidistant between Sittingbourne and Canterbury.
 It lies 48 mi south east of London, 18 mi east of Maidstone, and 14 mi north from Ashford.
 Nearby villages include Oare across Oare Creek to the north, Luddenham, Mockbeggar and Ospringe.

 Geographically, Faversham sits at a boundary between marshland to the north and a mixture of brick earth, gravel and chalk to the south which leads into the North Downs.
 Faversham Creek connects the town to the Swale that separates mainland Kent from the Isle of Sheppey.
 The surrounding area is part of the South Swale Nature Reserve, popular with wildfowl and wading birds.
-The coastline around Faversham is a by-product of the changes to sea level around Britain since the end of the last ice age.
+The South Swale Nature Reserve is managed by the Environment Agency and Natural England The coastline around Faversham is a by-product of the changes to sea level around Britain since the end of the last ice age.
 During Roman Britain and into the first millennium, the Faversham coast was a large estuary with Oare and Graveney being peninsulas.
 Land reclamation during the Middle Ages, which closed the River Wantsum and connected the Isle of Thanet to mainland Kent, resulted in less tidal waters reaching Faversham.
 This led to the gradual silting up of estuaries; Faversham Creek and its tributaries have been reduced from 1378 acre to 43 acre.
 To stop the creek silting up completely and making navigation impossible, a number of sluices have been installed since the 16th century.

+Climate

 Faversham formerly held the weather record for the highest ever UK temperature (in 2003) at 38.5 C. This was the first time the recorded temperature had ever exceeded 100 F reliably in the UK.
 This record had stood for nearly 16 years, but was beaten by 0.2 °C (0.4 °F) with a temperature of 38.7 C recorded in the Cambridge University Botanic Garden on 25 July 2019.
 Faversham still holds the record for the highest maximum temperature in the UK for August with the previous record in 2003.

-The absolute minimum temperature of -16.1 °C was set in January 1966.
+The absolute minimum temperature of -16.1 °C was set on 19 January 1966, and the absolute maximum of 39.0 °C was set on 19 July 2022.

+Demographics

 At the 2011 UK census, Faversham had a population of 19,316, an increase of 1,606 from the 2001 census.
 The population figures were split into Abbey (6,084), Davington Priory (2,593), St Ann's (5,268) and Watling (5,371).
 9,770 people were employed within the town, split into retail (1,416), education (1,239), health and social work (1,200), construction (836) and manufacturing (692).
 17,868 of the town's residents were born in England.